4 types of Zoom fatigue and how to combat them

 The researchers hope that videoconferencing apps will incorporate solutions to these problems into their basic setups.

-By the way, none of these fatigue inducers are specific to Zoom, but to all videoconferencing .
+By the way, none of these fatigue inducers are specific to Zoom—they apply to all videoconferencing.
 We do not envy the Zoom marketing staff tasked with removing “Zoom fatigue” from the lexicon.
 You can take a quiz on your own Zoom fatigue here.